Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Algorithms to estimate Minkowski tensors

 \begin{remark} {\rm If $s\ge 1$, then we can also consider the matrix in $\R^{n\times d}$ with $n\ge d$ obtained from $X$ by deleting the first column and setting $b_0=0$, which corresponds to the definition $\Phi_d^{r,s}=0$ if $s\neq 0$. } \end{remark}

-As a consequence of Lemma~\ref{Cor:LQF_Continuity} the least squares problem from (\ref{LSQ}) is continuous, that is whenever the input vector converges to some vector $b\in\R^n$, the solution will converge to the solution of the least squares problem with input $b$.
-In particular, if $K$ is a set with positive reach and $R_n$ is less then the reach of $K$, then the tensors $\widehat{\Phi}_j^{r,s}(K_0,a,R)$ from (\ref{LSQ}) converge to $ {\Phi}_j^{r,s}(K)$ as $\widehat{\mathcal{V}}_R^{r,s}(K_0,a)$ converges to $\mathcal{V}_ {R}^{r,s}(K)$, for which Theorem~\ref{Le4.2:convergence} provides sufficient conditions.
-Note that the approximating tensors $\widehat{\Phi}_j^{r,s}(K_0,a,R)$ depend on the choice of the fixed radii $0<R_1<\cdots<R_n$, but the Minkowski tensors $ {\Phi}_j^{r,s}(K)$ will be independent of the radii (as they should be) as long as $K$ has reach greater than $R_n$.
-We would like to point out that although the solution to the least squares problem from Lemma~\ref{Cor:LQF_Continuity} involves a matrix inversion, the algorithm for solving the problem does not compute an inverse matrix.
+\begin{remark} As a consequence of Lemma~\ref{Cor:LQF_Continuity} the least squares problem from (\ref{LSQ}) is continuous, that is whenever the input vector converges to some vector $y\in\R^n$, the solution will converge to the solution of the least squares problem with input $y$.
+In particular, if $K$ is a set with positive reach and $R_n$ is less than the reach of $K$, then the tensors $\widehat{\Phi}_j^{r,s}(K_0,a,\RR)$ from (\ref{LSQ}) converge to $ {\Phi}_j^{r,s}(K)$ as $\widehat{\mathcal{V}}_{R_i}^{r,s}(K_0,a)$ converges to $\mathcal{V}_ {R_i}^{r,s}(K)$, for which Theorem~\ref{Le4.2:convergence} provides sufficient conditions. \end{remark}

+The approximating tensors $\widehat{\Phi}_j^{r,s}(K_0,a,\RR)$ depend on the choice of the fixed radii $0<R_1<\cdots<R_n$, but the Minkowski tensors $ {\Phi}_j^{r,s}(K)$ will be independent of the radii (as they should be) as long as $K$ has reach greater than $R_n$.
+We would like to point out that although the solution to the least squares problem from Lemma~\ref{Cor:LQF_Continuity} involves a matrix inversion, the Voronoi-LSQ algorithm for solving the problem does not compute an inverse matrix but computes the unconstrained least-squares solution, for example, using an algorithm as in \cite{branch}.
 Lemma~\ref{Cor:LQF_Continuity} merely serves to show that the solution is continuous with respect to the input.
 In our situation we apply Lemma~\ref{Cor:LQF_Continuity} for each choice of $1\leq i_1\leq\dots\leq i_{r+s}\leq d$ to